Coit Tower: Architecture

 Brown's competition design envisioned a restaurant in the tower, which was changed to an exhibition area in the final version.
 The design uses three nesting concrete cylinders, the outermost a tapering fluted 180 ft shaft that supports the viewing platform.
 An intermediate shaft contains a stairway, and an inner shaft houses the elevator.
 The observation deck is 32 ft below the top, with an arcade and skylights above it.
 A rotunda at the base houses display space and a gift shop.

+According to the San Francisco Chronicle (1985), "The tower has been leaking since the day it was dedicated."
+The building was never designed to house artwork.
 Potable water is pumped from a water main at street level to two 1000 USgal tanks on the fifth floor, and gravity is used to feed all systems in the tower; a booster pump was installed later at the tanks to provide adequate pressure for the restrooms.
 Because of this arrangement, the murals (on the second and ground floors) are vulnerable to water damage from system leaks, which could be avoided if adequate pressure was available from the water supply at the street.

 Mural project

 The Coit Tower murals in the American Social Realism style formed the pilot project of the Public Works of Art Project, the first of the New Deal federal employment programs for artists.
-Ralph Stackpole and Bernard Zakheim successfully sought the commission in 1933, and supervised the muralists, including Maxine Albro, Victor Arnautoff, Jane Berlandina, Ray Bertrand, Ray Boynton, Ralph Chessé, Rinaldo Cuneo, Ben F. Cunningham, Mallette "Harold" Dean, Parker Hall, Edith Hamlin, George Albert Harris, William Hesthal, John Langley Howard, Lucien Labaudt, Gordon Langdon, Jose Moya del Pino Otis Oldfield, Frederick E. Olmsted Jr., Suzanne Scheuer, Edward Terada, Frede Vidar, and Clifford Wight.
+Ralph Stackpole and Bernard Zakheim successfully sought the commission in 1933, and supervised the muralists, including Maxine Albro, Victor Arnautoff, Jane Berlandina, Ray Bertrand, Ray Boynton, Ralph Chessé, Rinaldo Cuneo, Ben Cunningham, Mallette "Harold" Dean, Parker Hall, Edith Hamlin, George Albert Harris, William Hesthal, John Langley Howard, Lucien Labaudt, Gordon Langdon, Jose Moya del Pino Otis Oldfield, Frederick Olmsted Jr., Suzanne Scheuer, Edward Terada, Frede Vidar, and Clifford Wight.
 Many were faculty and students of the California School of Fine Arts (CSFA).

 These artists (chosen by Walter Heil, director of the de Young Museum, together with other officials) were each paid $25 to $45 per week to depict "aspects of life in California."
 The most well-known of them were assigned sections that were 10 by 36 ft in size, while less famous artists were confined to 10 by 4 ft.